DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/defaultItemProperties/defaultItemProperties.md

 Configures default item properties.

 ---
-Default property values are applied to newly created items if no other values are provided.
+The component applies default property values to newly created items if you do not specify the values.

+---
 ##### jQuery

     <!--JavaScript-->